 Because certain file types are commonly used to transmit malware, those types of file may not be sent over the HSU email system as an attachment to a message.
 It's best to use SFTP to upload those files to your Network Folder to transfer them to someone else on campus.
 If you attempt to send an unsafe attachment via email, you'll see an error message similar to the following:

-Sophos Anti-Virus is available at no charge to all current HSU students, staff, and faculty for use on personal systems.
-Any of these antivirus programs are also approved for use on devices connecting to HSU networks.
+Any of these antivirus programs is approved for use on devices connecting to HSU networks.